shahidnav/WordCount/README.md

 # WordCount
 Processes large text files and reports on the distinct words and the number of times they occurred in the given text file.
 ## Running the app
-Simply build and run the console app exe, a sample text file is included in the build output folder ready for processing.
+Simply build and run the console app exe, a sample text file will be copied to the build output folder ready for processing, as part of the build process.
 #### Sample Output:
 Given an input file containing:
     "This is just a sample line appended to create a big file.. " "This is just a sample line appended to create a big file.. "
 ```